canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 document.querySelectorAll("a")
 ```

 This time the output is a "NodeList" — a structure that is similar to an array, which contains DOM elements.
-The list will be truncated, but you can click on the triangle at the left if you really want to view all of them.
-Click on the square target button for any of them and you'll be taken to the inspector, with the link highlighted.
+The list will be truncated, but you can click on the triangle at the left if you want to view them all.
+Click on the square target button for any entry and you'll be taken to the inspector, with the link highlighted.
 Return to the console and you'll find that `$0` is no longer your `<h1>` element, but is now the link.
 Type `$0.href` and the console will print the URL that the link points to.

 ### Logging to the console ###
-Interactive use of the console is useful, but the browser also exposes a collection of console functions that can be called from within your own code.
+Interactive use of the console is useful, but the browser also exposes some console functions that can be called from within your own code.
 By far the most commonly used of these is `console.log()`, which is used to write to the console, even when the developer tools are closed.

 In the early days of web development it was common to use the `alert()` function to output debugging data to a dialog on screen.
 But `alert()` could only work with a single argument at a time, and anything you did pass would be converted to a string.
 Type these two lines into the command line to see how useless `alert()` is when passed a complex data type, such as an object: